fmay/cc-js-intro-4-loops/.guides/sections.md

 ---
 >Select 'Loops' from the ![](.guides/img/rocket.png) Rocket menu at the top to load some code or restore it if you mess it up.

-For loops are incredibly useful and you'll see them all over the place.
+'For' loops are incredibly useful and you'll see them all over the place.

 Consider the following piece of mind-blowingly dull code..